lofcz/SimplexRpgEngine/README.md

 *Note: Simplex RPG Engine 2 is build for GMS2 & SimplexIDE only.
 For usage on GMS1.4 or LateralGM head back to the Simplex1 branch.*

 ## Engine awards:
-**Attending project on the Intel ICEF and EUCES 2018 as a result of winning as a result of winning an Intel ISEF-affiliated fair at a national level.**
+**Attending project on the Intel ICEF and EUCES 2018 as a result of winning an Intel ISEF-affiliated fair at a national level.**